 Q & A about different forms of natural treatment for ADHD and hypnosis for ADD and ADHD

-Does hypnosis really work for people with ADD and ADHD?
+Does hypnosis work for people with ADD and ADHD?

-Choose a certified hypnotherapist, if not a psychologist or psychiatrist who is trained in hypnosis, for maximum benefit.
+Choose a certified hypnotherapist, if not a psychologist or psychiatrist trained in hypnosis, for maximum benefit.
 Choose one who has experience with ADHD, or ask your psychologist or psychiatrist to suggest one.

-How long the hypnotic treatment for ADD and ADHD usually lasts?
+How long does the hypnotic treatment for ADD and ADHD usually last?

-The average session lasts for not more than 1.5 hours, but usually 45-60 minutes.
-Dr. Tsan recommends 6-10 hypnotherapy sessions per course of treatment and usually combines them with homeopathic remedies and other alternative techniques.
+The average session lasts only 1.5 hours, usually 45–60 minutes.
+Dr. Tsan recommends 6–10 hypnotherapy sessions per course of treatment and usually combines them with homeopathic remedies and other alternative techniques.

 Does health insurance cover hypnotherapy treatment for ADD or ADHD?